alliander-opensource/diva-react/README.md

 # diva-react

+**Warning: This IRMA library is a frontend-only library.
+This means that it is unsafe to use this for issuance of IRMA attributes in producten environments.**

 This repository contains a library to easily integrate [IRMA attributes](https://privacybydesign.foundation/irma-verifier/) into React based applications.

 See [diva-js-reference-3p-frontend](https://github.com/Alliander/diva-js-reference-3p-frontend) for an example implementation of this library.